 Proposal Statement: Rather than solely investing in and installing new pipe infrastructure through the GSEPs, the GSEPs should determine where other investment alternatives, such as repairing leak-prone pipe or electrification, are the better long-term financial and environmental choice.

-Supported by: Massachusetts Attorney General’s Office; LEAN/NCLC; Conservation Law Foundation; PowerOptions
+Supported by: Massachusetts Attorney General’s Office; LEAN, NCLC; Conservation Law Foundation; PowerOptions

+HEET (with clarification): If non-gas pipe alternatives were required wherever technically and economically feasible, this comparison would not be needed.
+If this legislative change was enacted, perhaps conventional GSEP gas pipe replacement and different methods non-gas pipe alternatives (assuming this includes retirement with electrification, advanced leak repair and renewable thermal infrastructure) should be the items compared?

 Opposed by: NEGWA/USW; Eversource; Liberty; National Grid; Unitil

 Statements in Opposition: